kiaganz/Contact-Amsterdam-Internship/README.md

 The first test didn't work, i reapet the process disinfected everything with alchool.

 But even the second test didn't work this time nothing happend.

-I attended a lesson to the biological laboratory at the Waag makerspace where was possible for me to understand ................
+I attended a lesson to the biology lab at the Waag makerspace where was possible for me to understand why my experiments had failed.
+First, as I had already guessed, it was necessary to work in an environment as sterile as possible but I had not even considered the surrounding air.
+Second, the temperature needed to grow the mycelium.
+I do not have an incubator available that favors the growth of the bio material. that's why with the second test nothing happend.

+What is needed to inoculate the mycelium in a sterile environment, and what to promote growht.

+A camping gas stove with which it is possible to create a sterile air bubble.
+To follow the steps well I recommend reading the documentation of ... intern at the waag laboratory.

 -----> VIDEO